Doris Stockhausen

-Doris Gertrud Johanna Stockhausen (née Andreae, born 28 February 1924) is a German music pedagogue.
-She was the first wife of Karlheinz Stockhausen who dedicated several compositions to her, beginning with Chöre für Doris in 1950 before they were married.
+Doris Gertrud Johanna Stockhausen (née Andreae; 1924 – 20 June 2023) was the early muse and first wife of Karlheinz Stockhausen, who dedicated several compositions to her, beginning in 1950 with Chöre für Doris before they were married.
+After they separated she taught piano.

 Life

-Doris Gertrud Johanna Andreae was born in Hamburg, the daughter of the shipbuilder Max Andreae (1887–1973) and his wife Emmi Alwine née Blohm (1890–1931).
-She studied piano at the Musikhochschule Köln, where she met Karlheinz Stockhausen who also studied there.
+Doris Gertrud Johanna Andreae was born in Hamburg, the daughter of shipbuilder Max Andreae (1887–1973) and his wife Emmi Alwine, née Blohm (1890–1931).
+She studied piano at the Musikhochschule Köln, where she met Karlheinz Stockhausen, who also studied there.
 They were engaged in August 1951.
-Doris was raised Protestant, but converted to Catholicism to prepare for her wedding.
+Doris was raised Protestant, but converted to Roman Catholicism to prepare for her wedding.